lyte-codes/tic-tac-toe-class/README.md

-A simple TicTacToe class built in Python.
+A simple TicTacToe class built in Python, with a flexible UI class along with it.